Tag Archive | "Ljubicic"

 Djokovic Delivers in Dubai for Second Successive Title

-img_1457Two weeks after Novak Djokovic was ousted in the semifinals in Rotterdam by Mikhail Youzhny, in the finals of the Dubai Tennis Championships the defending champion avenged that loss in beating Youzhny 7-5, 5-7,6-3 for his first title of the year.
+img_1457Two weeks after Novak Djokovic was ousted in the semifinals in Rotterdam by Mikhail Youzhny, in the final of the Dubai Tennis Championships the defending champion avenged that loss in beating Youzhny 7-5, 5-7,6-3 for his first title of the year.

-The finals were played over two days because of rain.
+The final was played over two days because of rain.
 On Saturday, after cruising along on serve, Djokovic hit a bump.
 Following errors by Djokovic, with a forehand swing volley winner, Youzhny had breakpoint.
 The Russian converted when Djokovic’s forehand landed wide.
 However, after Novak erased a game point with a forehand winner for deuce, Mikhail dumped the next two strokes into the net leveling the set at 3 all.
 Subsequent to a routine hold, Djokovic earned double break point with a forehand crosscourt winner.
 When Youzhny netted a backhand, Djokovic took a 5-3 lead.
 However, serving for the set, Djokovic started with two miscues for 0-30.
 After producing a beautiful forehand up the line winner in a seemingly never-ending point which Youzhny had multiple opportunities to take; a fatigued Djokovic double faulted to stare at double break point.
 Courtesy of another error by Novak, Mikhail obtained the break to get back on serve.
-Serving to push the set to a tiebreaker, Youzhny sent a backhand long to go down breakpoint.
+Serving to push the set to a tiebreaker, Youzhny sent a backhand long to go down break point.
 Then, the Russian misfired on a forehand volley to give Djokovic the set.

 After Djokovic carried a rain interrupted first game, he capitalized on a error filled game by Mikhail to jump ahead 2-0.
 With Djokovic trying to consolidate, at 30-15, the match was postponed due to heavy downpour.